 In this webinar you’ll:

-* Learn the trends driving change in marketplace lending and credit risk management
+* Get insight into the trends and opportunities driving change in the lending and credit risk management industries

-* Build more accurate predictive ratings models based on alternative data sets
+* Explore more accurate predictive ratings models based on alternative data sets

-* Get insight into the future of marketplace lending and credit risk management
+* Discover the future of commercial retail lending and credit risk management

 * Evan Schuman, Moderator, VentureBeat